inesbenltaifa/jalapeno-helm/jalapeno-helm/List_of_changes.md

 The image was updated by a new version

 ## TO DO

 List of storage fro grafana
-Influx as a data source aytomotocs with prometheus Modifier les version des helm chart et image (voir pour arrango , kafka , redis , influx, redis )
+Influx as a data source aytomotocs with prometheus Modify version of helm chart and image (see for arrango , kafka , redis , influx, redis )

 ## NOT DONE